GauravvBhattarai/Interactive-eCommerce-KPIs-Dashboard/README.md

 # Yorkshire Yard’s Performance Analysis: Interactive Power BI Dashboard

-# Introduction
+# A. Introduction
 This project analyzes the sales performance of YorkshireYards, an e-commerce platform operating in the UK market.
 The analysis focuses on identifying key trends, customer behaviors, and product category performance to drive strategic decision-making and optimize business operations.
 Using Power BI, an interactive dashboard is developed that visualizes critical KPIs and provides actionable insights for stakeholders across the organization.
 The UK e-commerce market has experienced significant growth in recent years, with increasing competition and changing consumer preferences.
 In this dynamic environment, data-driven decision-making has become essential for maintaining competitive advantage and ensuring sustainable business growth.
 In today’s digital marketplace, e-commerce businesses like Yorkshire Yards need real-time insights to make data-driven decisions.
 The dataset includes order details, financial metrics, product categories, and payment modes.

-# Project Objective
+# B. Project Objective
 The primary goal of this project was to develop an interactive dashboard that provides in-depth insights into the Yorkshire Yard’s performance across various dimensions.
 Specifically, the dashboard aims to:
 1. Monitor key performance indicators (KPIs) including total sales, quantity sold, profit, and average order value
 2. Analyze regional performance across the UK to identify high-potential markets